 Coping: Identifying your losses can help you to cope with them.
 For each of us, the losses will be different.
 When you know what you are feeling, you will be able to look at the loss and think about what might work for you to help you deal with it.

 When put in a situation not of our choosing, it’s not uncommon to feel negative and resentful.
 Perhaps you have siblings who are not helping provide care or maybe you are an only child, became the caregiver by default, and feel you have very little desire or support to offer care.
 Little things easily become big things when we feel unappreciated and unacknowledged.
 And feeling like you have to do it all, and do it all by yourself, is a guaranteed way to feel resentment.

 Coping: Family situations and dynamics can be a real challenge.
 Having help from family may make your situation easier, but sometimes family tensions make it even harder to get help.
 The more help and support you accept, the easier it will be to let go of feeling burdened and resentful of those who are not doing their share.
-If family tensions are getting in the way, it could help [to hold a family meeting].
 If you can’t get help from the people you think should be offering it, then you need to broaden your circle of people to include those who can and will help.
 It is easy to forget about the good things that have happened or are happening when we only focus on the negative.